recyclarr/recyclarr/wiki/Behavior.md

-Special notes about behavior of Trash Updater with regards to the various services it supports will be documented here.
+Special notes about behavior of Recyclarr with regards to the various services it supports will be documented here.

 # Sonarr